The Ellie Blog

 We live in a time when the news is always at our fingertips.
 Long gone are the days when you would have to wait for the morning paper to read about major events.
 Between social media, YouTube, podcasts, and your phone’s news app, you can consume politics 24/7.

-While we’re not suggesting that you need to cut yourself off from the news entirely, it’s important you schedule digital breaks into your schedule.
-Set specific times during the day when you can catch up on the news, such as in the morning when you wake up, during your lunch break, or some time in the evening.
+While we’re not suggesting that you need to cut yourself off from the news or your favorite social media platform entirely, it’s important you schedule digital breaks into your daily routine.
+Set specific times during the day when you can catch up on the news or social media, such as in the morning when you wake up, during your lunch break, or some time in the evening.
+Just imagine all the extra time you’d have in your day if you only checked the news a couple of times a day or even just once a day.

 Practice Being Present-Minded

-Just imagine all the extra time you’d have in your day if you only checked the news a couple of times a day or even just once a day.
+Miranda and Lucas also suggested being mindful of the notifications coming through to your phone.
 By setting healthy boundaries with politics (and the digital world) you free yourself to just live in the moment and focus on the present.
 This means having the time and focus to stay productive at work, have a thoughtful conversation with a friend, catch up with your mom, or dig into a good book.

 Often, the things that stress us out the most are those that are completely out of our control.
 Politics are a great example of this.
 While there are tons of great things you can do to make a difference in your community and be involved in politics, there are plenty of things you can’t control: